Wireless-Neural-Interface-Team/mea_editor/README.md

 **Multi-platform:** Windows, macOS, Linux.

-The library is available on [PyPI].
+The library is available on PyPI.

 ## Installation (PyPI)
 1. Open terminal